dogtor-404/aws-account-manager/README.md

    aws sso-admin list-instances --query 'Instances[0].[AccessUrl]' --output text
    ```

-5. User logs in at portal and selects their account (e.g., `alice-dev`)
+5. User logs in at portal and selects their account (e.g., `alice`)
 6. User works in isolated environment

 **✨ No resource tagging required!** All costs automatically tracked via LinkedAccount.